mmarkin/GPS-NTP-Timeserver/README.md

 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

-As on Cristiano's original version, the yellow LED shows that WiFi is enabled.
+As on Cristiano's original version, the red LED flashes every second when GPS data is available.
+The yellow LED shows that WiFi is enabled.
 The green LED shows that the GPS data is valid and the server's internal clock is synchronized with it.
-The red LED flashes every second when GPS data is available.
+The

 ![IMG_3050_MOV_AdobeExpress](https://user-images.githubusercontent.com/32185145/219906084-103e5c18-b03a-4c53-9235-e16533b12cdc.gif)